Orange-eat97/tp/docs/UserGuide.md

 * Keywords can be:
   * full words: `n/Alex`
   * prefixes: `n/Al%` using `%` to indicate a prefix keyword
-* If keyword is a full word, only full words will be matched for that attribute.
+* If keyword is a full word, that attribute will only match full words.
   * `n/Han` will not match name `Hans`, `r/BukitTimah` will not match region `Bukit Timah`.
-* If keyword is a prefix, any word containing the prefix will be matched for that attribute.
+* If keyword is a prefix, that attribute will match any word containing the prefix.
   * `n/Han%` can match name `Hans` and `Bo Hans`.
 * Keywords are <u>case-insensitive</u>.
 * The order of the keywords does not matter.
 * Multiple keywords per field are allowed.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-* Prefix keyword searches are not supported for addresses.
+Prefix keyword searches are not supported for addresses.
 </div>

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**